rickstaa/solana-program-data-decode-example/README.md

 # solana-program-data-decode-example

- Small example repository that reads data from a solana program
+Small example repository that reads data from a solana program.